 Honest and Fair – real estate agents in California have a duty to be honest with ALL parties to the transaction.
 (Nguyen v.
 Scott (1998) 206 Cal.App.3d 725, 735).
-Note that this duty apply to other parties in the transaction as well, not just the client!
+Note that this duty applies to other parties in the transaction as well, not just the client!

 Duty to Disclose – realtors have to disclose material facts that affect the price.
 The real estate broker must have actual knowledge of the fact in question.
 (San Diego Hospice v.
 County of San Diego (1995) 31 Cal.App.4th 1048, 1055).
-Agents who know of a roof problem and do not provide disclosure to the buyer can sue for constructive fraud.
+Agents who know of a roof problem and do not provide disclosure to the buyer can be sued for constructive fraud.
 There is also a duty to disclose a conflicts of interest.
 Suppose an agent has an exclusive listing to sell a home and presents an offer to buy from a LLC.
 If the agent has ownership in the LLC – they must disclose that fact to the seller.

 The agent also has a duty to disclose all material information to the principal.
 That includes presenting every offer and counter offer.
 Not disclosing a profit or commission from the sale is also not allowed.

 Duty of Reasonable Care – agents owe a duty to act in diligence and skill representing clients.
 An agent should only represent you if they know what they are doing.
-A residential agent should not represent a commercial seller if they never done it before.
+A residential agent should not represent a commercial seller if they have never done it before.

 Privacy – Agents must be careful about their clients’ information.
 Disclosure of sensitive information that undermines the client position is not allowed.

-Duty to Follow Client’s Instructions – This may sound obvious, but a real estate agent have to listen to their client and follow their instructions (as long as it’s legal!).
+Duty to Follow Client’s Instructions – This may sound obvious, but a real estate agent has to listen to their client and follow their instructions (as long as it’s legal!).
 If a client wants to submit an offer with specific terms, the agent is not allowed the change them.
 It is OK for a broker to provide insight and opinion.
 What is not allowed is going against direct client’s instructions.

 Prohibited Actions that could Result in Broker Lawsuits